Mohamed Moufid

-Mohamed Moufid (محمد مفيد; born 12 January 2000) is a Moroccan professional footballer who plays as a right-back for Wydad AC and the Morocco A' national team.
+Mohamed Moufid (محمد مفيد; born 12 January 2000) is a Moroccan professional footballer who plays as a right-back for Wydad AC and the Morocco national team.

 Club career

 Moufid joined the AS FAR youth academy at a young age.
 He made his first senior start in the Moroccan league on 10 August 2020 in a 1–1 draw against Difaâ El Jadidi.
 On 16 October 2021, during the 2021–22 CAF Confederation Cup, he scored an own goal against JS Kabylie in a 1–0 defeat.

 International career

 On 5 June 2021, Moufid was called up by coach Houcine Ammouta to join the Morocco A' squad for a training camp in Maamora.

 On 28 July 2022, he was called up by coach Hicham Dmii for a training camp with the Morocco A' team as part of preparations for the Islamic Solidarity Games in August 2022.